Type of Impairment

 He competed at an elite level in rally driving before his accident, and has since returned to the sport to compete in international events. (chillypowder.com, 10 Sep 2020; exacteditions.com, 28 Sep 2011)

 In 2011 he was involved in a rally car racing accident in which his car left the road at around 160kph.
-He broke his back and damaged his neck and spinal cord, which resulted in quadriplegia.
+He damaged his spinal cord, which resulted in quadriplegia.
 Doctors told him he would never walk again, but four months later he had regained some movement and was able to walk a short distance.
 (Athlete, 19 Jun 2016, 20 Nov 2013)

 |Men's Giant Slalom Standing||Race 1||2015-03-08||9999|